 What Ismat: Her Life, Her Times (published by Katha books ) seeks to do through its exploration of Ismat’s own writing, and critical writing around her work, is to place her firmly as among the most prominent woman Urdu writers, and its impact.
 Chughtai was passionate about women’s issues, rights, and dignity, always reflective in her work.

 It begins with Chughtai’s own writing, translated (though we strongly encourage you to read the original Urdu if you can).
-From her childhood memories, her inspirations, to the court summons for her story Lihaaf, there is a comprehensive description of what Chughtai was like as a person, and how she saw herself.
+From her childhood memories, and her inspirations, to the court summons for her story Lihaaf, there is a comprehensive description of what Chughtai was like as a person, and how she saw herself.
 The book is full of interesting tidbits, for instance, what she thought of her own film dialogues:

 I write the dialogues at the behest of the producer or the director- according to his demands of a particular film.
 I don’t give the dialogues my personal touch.